lusis/lua-httpclient/README.md

 ```

 The above stanza sets up an internal capture location called `/capture`.
-When a request is sent to it via `ngx.location.capture`, it removes any `Accept-Encoding` headers (required to prevent gzip encoding), takes whatever url is sent to that location and strips off the `url` argument from it and then does a standard proxy pass.
+When a request is sent to it via `ngx.location.capture`, takes whatever url is sent to that location and strips off the `url` argument from it and then does a standard proxy pass.

 You can use either `content_by_lua` or `content_by_lua_file` with something like so in it: